TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 7/1 Chronicles 7.22.md

 ---

-And Ephraim their father mourned many days, and his brethren came to comfort him.
+Ephraim their father mourned many days, and his brothers came to comfort him.